Top Cybersecurity Trends to Watch That Could Impact Your Business

 Privacy and Security Concerns In IoT and 5G Networks

 IoT (Internet of Things) and 5G are promising technologies that are aimed to make your life easier.
-Both work side by side to deliver enhanced speed and responsiveness for your wireless networks.
+Both work to deliver enhanced speed and responsiveness for your wireless networks.

-5G technology was released and made available to users and devices gradually.
+Cyber security systems for business network5G technology was released and made available to users and devices gradually.
 In the beginning, not all devices supported 5G.
-Now 5G supports a wide range of devices, including your smart home devices and electric vehicles.
+Now, 5G supports many devices, including smart home devices and electric vehicles.

 Research showed a need to make 5G-based IoT networks and systems more secure.
-Currently, VPN (Virtual Private Network) provides a viable solution to protect devices connected to the internet.
+VPNs currently provide a viable solution to protect devices connected to the internet.
 VPN is an encrypted connection over the Internet from a device to a network.

 A VPN can help you change your location while encrypting your data simultaneously.
-Here’s a useful guide on how to change VPN location so you can browse securely without revealing your actual location.
-Using VPN is an effective method to secure your device.
+Here’s a helpful guide on changing your VPN location so you can browse securely without revealing your location.
+Using a VPN is an effective method to secure your device.
 It hides your sensitive information from snoopers and allows you to receive and send data using encryption (encoded information).

 Risks and Vulnerabilities In Cloud Computing